camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 {{< img src="../../img/plugin-points/plugin-point-cockpit-dashboard.png" title="Dashboard" >}}

-Since 7.5, the dashboard and sections of the Cockpit have been re-organized and new names have been given to the plugin points.
+With Camunda BPM 7.5, the dashboard and sections of Cockpit have been re-organized and new names have been given to the plugin points.